bbrk24/lexifer-ts/docs/cli.md

 ```

 To ensure that `lexifer` is in your path, you should install it globally, using
 `npm i -g lexifer`.
-If you install it locally, you may have to run
+If you install it locally, you may have to run `npx lexifer`
-`node_modules/.bin/lexifer` instead.
+instead.

 If no input file is specified, it will read from stdin, so it supports piping
 from other commands.